yschen25/Interactive_Resume/README.md

 ## Introduction

-It's an interactive website out of a desire to break away from the conventional resume format that simply presents my background, work experience, education, and so on.
-Instead, I wanted people to get a glimpse of my personality by engaging with my website, which is why everything on the site is clickable.
+The main idea is to break away from traditional resume websites that merely display work experience, education, and so on.
+Since I have already created two similar websites before, I started to find them a bit boring.

+Therefore, I decided to design an interactive resume website.
+The background is my desk, with photos I took, a keyboard, books, coffee, and so on.
+The phone on the desk can be clicked to choose conversations, and the computer in the middle can be accessed after entering a password.

+This website also incorporates puzzle elements, where some items can only be seen after solving puzzles.
+It also includes some Easter eggs that only engineers would know, hoping that users can get to know my personality and traits through this unique approach.

 You can **explore and interact with my [interactive resume website](https://www.yschen25.com/interactiveResume/) on your own**.
 For the best experience, I recommend using a screen resolution of 1920 x 1080.